qualiaenjoyer/polymarket-apis/README.md

 # polymarket-apis

-Polymarket CLOB, Gamma, Data and Web3 api utilities.
+Polymarket CLOB, Gamma, Data and Web3 and Websockets clients.